-The short answer: Yes, EdFinancial is legit.
-They're a student loan servicer—and they might even be your loan servicer.
-They work with 15 leading U.S lenders, including private banks and state agencies.
-They also service federal Direct student loans.
+EdFinancial is a student loan servicer—and they might even be your loan servicer.
+They service loans for 15 leading U.S lenders, including private banks and state agencies.
+Most importantly, they also service federal Direct student loans.

-But if you weren’t aware of that, you’re not alone.
-It’s totally possible to have thousands of dollars in student loans, and not know who your loan servicer is—or even what one does.
+If you had no idea who EdFinancial was, you’re not alone.
+It’s totally possible to have thousands of dollars in student loans and not know who your loan servicer is—or even what one does.
 Here’s what you need to know—and how to get the information you need.

 As we mentioned above, EdFinancial is a student loan servicer.

-Loan servicers are the companies that administer the loans you take out through the federal government, and sometimes private lenders.
-They’re the ones that handle the paperwork, manage your payments, and communicate between you and your lender.
+Loan servicers are the companies that administer the loans you take out through the federal government and sometimes through private lenders.
+The servicers handle the paperwork, manage your payments, and act as a liaison between you and your lender.

-Your loan servicer is the company you send your checks to.
+In short, your loan servicer is the company where you send your checks.
 If you have direct debit, they’re the company that takes your payment out of your account.

-If you’re having trouble paying back your loans, it’s your loan servicer you talk to.
+And if you’re having trouble paying back your loans, your loan servicer is the one to call.
 They can help you get onto an income-driven repayment plan, consolidate your loans, or adjust your payment schedule.

-If you’re not sure who your loan servicer is, go to the National Student Loan Data System (NSLDS).
+If you’re not sure who your loan servicer is, visit the National Student Loan Data System (NSLDS).
 This website provides a centralized view of all your information for federal student loans.